python/devguide/development-tools/clinic/howto.rst

 If the attribute can be deleted, add the ``@deleter`` directive after ``@setter``.
-The "impl" function is then called with ``NULL`` and is responsible for handling this case, as in this example taken from :cpy-file:`Objects/funcobject.c`::
+The "impl" function is then also called to delete the attribute and is responsible for handling this case, as in this example taken from :cpy-file:`Objects/funcobject.c`::

     /*[clinic input]